-Kathuria started The Farm to Prison Project as a path to address the public health crisis of food in the United States’ prison system.
+Kathuria started The Farm to Prison Project (now the Maryland Food & Prison Abolition Project) as a path to address the public health crisis of food in the United States’ prison system.
 The project is one of the first of in the country working to improve all aspects of food served in correctional facilities.
 The project’s first step is a pilot program at a Maryland institution.
 Focus groups with incarcerated individuals will guide the project’s trajectory – determining goals of the pilot and next steps for implementation.
 Farmers and food justice advocates will be engaged to form a pipeline with urban and small-scale farms in Baltimore.
 The project will work with public health professionals and the Department of Public Safety and Correctional Services to ensure solutions are sustainable, equitable, and that the pilot can be replicated at other institutions.

 The project has already received support from many in the criminal justice system.